 Example: Heineken noted their consumers were missing Live Music with their frosty so started streaming DJ Sessions.
 This move not only created a positive customer experience but also built loyalty among consumers by behaving appropriately i.e. helping entertainers under threat with restrictions on live events.

 Referrals are bigger than ever.
 Listen in to Groups and Forums!

 More people are online than ever, the challenge is to go to them.
-Find your Niche, Update your Ideal Customer Avatars, study their new problems and challenges, understand the transformation they seek and BOOM!
+Find your niche, update your Ideal Customer Avatars, study their latest problems and challenges, understand the transformation they seek and BOOM!
 You have found yourself a gap to fill.

 Go WHERE they are to listen in and learn because you can no longer assume what is important and how the Covid-19 Consumer Behaviour Changes are playing out.

 Thanks to ey.com these NICHE BUCKETS are a good place to start working on a strategy to respond to Covid-19 Behaviour Changes:

 - Save & Stockpile

 - Cut Deep & Reduce